Understanding Invoices and Statements: A Comprehensive Guide

 Moreover, the statement also records the funds that the customer owes and paybacks by the vendor to the customer.

 For example, a bank account summary is nothing but a financial statement between the customer and the bank.
-And similarly a credit card statement.
+The same goes for a credit card statement.

 • At previously set intervals